Updated: April 2, 2026

 Click Here Arrow Icon

-How to Move to Lisbon: Practical Information
+Moving to Lisbon: Practical Information for Expats

 In this section, we’ll provide you with some practical information about moving to Lisbon, Portugal, which has quickly become one of the most popular European capital cities for expats.